alangibson/yesdns/README.md

 YesDNS
 ======

-A DNS server that does what it's told.
+A DNS server that does what it's told

+YesDNS responds to DNS queries with DNS messages provided to it by a REST interface.
+It returns only what you tell it to, and absolutely anything you tell it to, (mostly) without modificaiton.

+YesDNS is intended for testing and quickly standing up ephemeral environments.

 Usage
 -----